-- Contractionary U.S. interest rate shocks induce a fall in GDP and investment in Emerging Economies. - Anticipated shocks: significant reaction before there is a change in the U.S. interest rate. - Open questions: - ► How much do U.S. interest rate shocks explain of business cycle fluctuations in Emerging Economies? - Which is the role of each credit channel for the transmission of U.S. interest rate shocks? - Foreign corporate bond credit: compute IRFs assuming that U.S. BAA corporate spread does not react. - 2.
-Bank credit: compute IRFs assuming that banking variables do no react. - 3.
-No TOT: compute the IRFs assuming that terms of trade do not react.
+- Contractionary U.S. interest rate shocks induce a fall in GDP and investment in Emerging Economies. - Anticipated shocks: significant reaction before there is a change in the U.S. interest rate. - Open questions: - How much do U.S. interest rate shocks explain of business cycle fluctuations in Emerging Economies? - Which is the role of each credit channel for the transmission of U.S. interest rate shocks? - 1.
+Foreign corporate bond credit: compute IRFs assuming that U.S. BAA corporate spread does not react. - 2.
+Bank credit: compute IRFs assuming that banking variables do no react.